 Yes, it’s fully possible to make your turkey several days in advance and still serve tender, juicy meat at your holiday meal.

 I’ve also heard from hundreds of you over the years — that you now also make your turkeys in advance.
-So this method works for more than just me. 🥰
+So this method works! 🥰

 Simply follow the step-by-step instructions below to make your turkey anywhere from 1 to 7 days before your meal.
 I also wrote an entire post about this method a few years ago.